BasedLinux/bsd/doc/manual/source/glossary.md

   Software Heritage's writing on [*Intrinsic and Extrinsic identifiers*](https://www.softwareheritage.org/2020/07/09/intrinsic-vs-extrinsic-identifiers) is also a good introduction to the value of content-addressing over other referencing schemes.

-  Besides content addressing, the Nix store also uses [input addressing](#gloss-input-addressed-store-object).
+  Besides content addressing, the Bsd store also uses [input addressing](#gloss-input-addressed-store-object).

 - [content-addressed storage]{#gloss-content-addressed-store}

   The industry term for storage and retrieval systems using [content addressing](#gloss-content-address).
-A Nix store also has [input addressing](#gloss-input-addressed-store-object), and metadata.
+A Bsd store also has [input addressing](#gloss-input-addressed-store-object), and metadata.

 - [derivation]{#gloss-derivation}